veddesai-crypto/history-flodd-thing-or-somthing-like-that/README.md

 - Don’t flood your teacher’s computer lol 😂
 - Only use it for fun on your own stuff.

+## Links ill add more
+currently only one but works!!! veddesai-crypto.github.io click the link add the number (dont add a lot will break it) and watch your history after!!!!!!!!

 ---

 Made by a 6th grader learning JS 😎